Lecturer: Helen Pain

 Try Betty's Brain for free.
 Register at Vanderbilt Teachable Agents website under Try Betty's Brain.
 NB: Need internet access continuously while using.

 Try ANDES physics tutor free from the ANDES project website.
 Remember that this is supposed to be homework help for a more traditional course, and probably cannot teach you physics all by itself.

 The course also explicitly asks four "big questions" about what adaptive learning environments ARE, and what they have tried to accomplish (and how/why).
 Throughout the course, the class will collaborate to gather evidence related to these questions from the various systems, topics, and papers discussed, and will try to collectively generate some answers.
-The course will culminate with a class debate about whether or not we believe that ALE/ITS research has (so far) succeeded in accomplishing what we have identified as its main goals.
+Time permitting, the course will culminate with a class debate about whether or not we believe that ALE/ITS research has (so far) succeeded in accomplishing what we have identified as its main goals.

 Student Seminar Series (SSS)

 The student seminar series (SSS) combine out-of-class preparation with a student-led presentation to the rest of the class.
 The seminar tasks are designed to add more in-depth information to the introductory lectures, and allow students to practice key skills for the assignments in a context where their classmates can help them, and where they can get formative feedback (see below).
-There are two seminar series, with all students participating in each series as a part of a small group (about 4 students).
+There will be two seminar series this year, with all students participating in each series as a part of a small group (about 4 to 5 students).

 Each seminar series is linked to a written assignment.
 This assignment will build directly on the task that students have accomplished in their seminar, and the seminar readings.
 Thus, the seminar instructions and the assignment are introduced at the same time, so that students have a chance to choose the combined seminar/assignment topic that interests them most.